OneMoreN/chrisyip/README.md

-# Christopher Yip Website Portfolio
+# Christopher Yip Portfolio Website

-My website portfolio to showcase all my current works as a software developer.
+My portfolio website to showcase all my current work as a software developer.

 This website is built on Vue.js and SASS.